Spring prescribed burns program gets underway

 Burns that are unable to be completed due to unsuitable weather are rolled over to the following spring or autumn as part of an ongoing, rolling 3-year mitigation program.

-Prescribed burns are a shared responsibility between land management agencies (Department for Environment and Water/NPWS, ForestrySA and SA Water), Country Fire Service, councils and private landholders.
+Prescribed burns are undertaken in partnership between land management agencies (Department for Environment and Water/NPWS, ForestrySA and SA Water), Country Fire Service, councils and private landholders.

 For the most up-to-date information and to find a list of planned prescribed burns, visit the DEW website.